TUDelft-CITG/pre-for-cem/book/contents/transport.md

 # Transport & traffic

-The following topics on **transport** are considered prerequisite knowledge for the civil engineering MSc-program:
+The following topics on **transport** are considered prerequisite knowledge for the civil engineering MSc-program.

+Although the OER hereby mentioned are sufficient, it is difficult to find sources that entirely fit the bachelor program.
+Students who want more insight can buy the following book, which is also recommended for the bachelor program:  Garber, N.J., Hoel, L. A. (2009).Traffic & Highway Engineering.
+CENGAGE Learning

 |Topic category|Topic   |Taught in Delft in  | Open Educational Resources[^1] |
 |:------|:--------|:------------------|:---------------------------|